Study In New Zealand

 Economy

-New Zealand is a country heavily dependent on free trade.
-Its principal export industries are agriculture, horticulture, fishing and forestry.
-These make up about half of the country’s exports.
-Its major export partners are Australia, US, Japan, China, and UK.
-Tourism plays a significant role in New Zealand’s economy.
+New Zealand boasts a modern, developed economy with a significant emphasis on free trade.
+Key export industries include agriculture, horticulture, fishing, and forestry, contributing to about half of the nation’s exports.
+Major trading partners are Australia, the United States, Japan, China, and the United Kingdom.
+Tourism also plays a vital role in the economy, attracting millions of visitors annually.

 Climate